commschamp/commschamp.github.io/_includes/home.md

 interfaces and some data storage types.
 No usage of RTTI and/or exceptions.
 The usage of dynamic memory allocation may also be excluded.

-- Having "out of the box" protocol analysis and visualization tools.

-- Focus on safe handling of malformed data rather than on quickest possible serialization and/or network transfer.
+- Robust and safe handling of malformed input data.

 - Significantly minimizing amount of boilerplate code required to integrate the usage of protocol definition into the business logic.